purplecompute/purplecompute/README.md

 WhatsApp: +919767617285
 LinkedIn: https://www.linkedin.com/in/mayur-satav

-⚡ Fun fact: I love participating in Hackathons and solving real-world data problems.
+⚡ About me: I love participating in Hackathons and solving real-world data problems.

 Let's connect and work on exciting data projects together!